Skip to main content

 Be cautious with tap water on islands

-While tap water is generally safe in mainland cities, some Greek islands have water quality issues.
-Consider bottled water on islands.
+Tap water is generally safe in mainland cities, but some Greek islands have water quality problems.
+Stick to bottled water on the islands.

 MEDIUM